advancedresearch/advancedresearch.github.io/README.md

 You can find a summary about PSG research [here](https://advancedresearch.github.io/psg/psg-research).

+### Quantum Path Semantics

+Quantum Path Semantics is a sub-field of Path Semantics that studies how people use Quantum Mechanics (QM).

+You can find a summary about Quantum Path Semantics [here](./quantum/summary.md)

 ### Blog posts

 - [2025-01-23 How to Use Game Design to Make Mathematics Better](https://advancedresearch.github.io/blog/2025-01-23-how-to-use-game-design-to-make-mathematics-better)